Best Start Grant (Scotland)

 - you are under 18

-- you are aged 18 or 19 and someone claims child benefit, child tax credit or universal credit for you
+- you are aged 18 or 19 and someone claims child benefit, child tax credit, the child element of pension credit or universal credit for you.

 When should I apply?